FindArticles FindArticles

 • Battery life on a crash diet

-• Specs, price, and the case to buy
+• Specs, price and the case to buy

-• Why I’m ready to switch
+• Why I’m prepared to defect

 Design details driving the buzz